Pink Eye (Conjunctivitis)

-Conjunctivitis is an inflammation of the thin membrane that covers the eyeball.
+Pink Eye or Conjunctivitis as it's known is an inflammation of the thin membrane that covers the eyeball.
 The most common cause of conjunctivitis is bacteria or a viral infection.
 Infective conjunctivitis can occur at any age, however infants are more susceptible.

 How will I know if my child has infective conjunctivitis?

 Conjunctivitis usually starts in one eye and spreads to the other, it causes sore red eyes and a discharge.
 Plus, it may cause inflammation of the eyelids with redness, irritation, drying and flaking of the skin around the eyes.